LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

  * Add `let`.
  * Tweaked `handle_error` wording to be more similar to `let`.
  * Updated to use P0443R13 as a baseline.
+ * Improves the wording to be closer to mergable wording and less pseudowording.

 ## Differences between R1 and R2
  * Add `just_via` algorithm to allow type customization at the head of a work chain.